 Participants and Projects

-Anisa Budiayu, Marine Program Coordinator, Indonesia Program: Toward sustainable practice of community-based tourism in MPA.
+Anisa Budiayu, Sustainable Practice Program Coordinator, Indonesia Program: Toward sustainable practice of community-based tourism in MPA.

 Chen Ai, Conservation and Climate Change Scientist, China Program: Planning for balanced land use pattern for agriculture and ecosystem services in the face of climate change.

 Meredith Cornett, Director of Conservation Science, MN/ND/SD: Oh deer: Deconstructing Bambi, a wicked problem for the Anthropocene.

 Ronnie Drever, Forest Ecologist, Canada Program: Caribou and carbon in Canada’s Boreal: Bridging science, conservation and finance in a fire-prone landscape.

 Josh Goldstein, Economist and Ecosystem Services Scientist, Central Science: Developing and applying an ecosystem services framework to Inform green economic development strategies.

 Sara Gottlieb, Conservation Planner, Georgia Chapter: Communicating monitoring studies to encourage adoption of netter agricultural practices in the Conasauga River Watershed, Georgia, USA.